darigovresearch/image-processing/README.md

 as soon you have it done, you are ready to install the requirements.

 ## Installing `requirements.txt`
+If everything is correct, and you **virtualenv** is activated, execute:
 ```
 pip install -r requirements.txt
 ```